PextraCloud/pce-mcp/README.md

 -   `--base-url` (required): Pextra CloudEnvironment® base URL (e.g., `https://192.168.1.27:5007`).
 -   `--sse-addr` (default `:2222`): SSE server listen address; set to empty string to disable.
 -   `--http-addr` (default `:2223`): HTTP server listen address; set to empty string to disable.
+-   `--tls-ca-cert` (default `""`): Path to a custom CA certificate file for the PCE API client.
+If set, TLS verification will use this CA instead of the system CAs.
+Mutually exclusive with `--tls-skip-verify`.
 -   `--tls-skip-verify` (default `false`): Disable TLS verification for the PCE API client.
 This exposes you to man-in-the-middle attacks and is not recommended for production use.
+Mutually exclusive with `--tls-ca-cert`.
 -   `--timeout` (default `10`): PCE API request timeout in seconds.

 Environment variables (fallbacks if corresponding flag is not set):